 Where to stay in San Jose, Costa Rica

-If you want to have access to most of the best things to do in San Jose, Costa Rica, the best place to stay in the city is definitely downtown San Jose, where you’ll find all the main museums, Central Avenue, and the Central Market.
+If you want to have access to most of the best stuff to do in San Jose, Costa Rica, the best place to stay in the city is definitely downtown San Jose, where you’ll find all the main museums, Central Avenue, and the Central Market.

 P.S: If you are thinking about extending your trip to other Costa Rica destinations, I suggest you check out the charming Puerto Viejo, located only 4 hours driving from San Jose, Costa Rica.